recommend-games/blog/content/posts/debiased_rankings/index.md

 |**#9** <small>(🔻 2)</small>|{{% game 167791 %}}Terraforming Mars{{% /game %}} <small>(2016)</small>|7.9 <small>(🔻 0.4)</small>|
 |**#10** <small>(🔺 11)</small>|{{% game 167355 %}}Nemesis{{% /game %}} <small>(2018)</small>|8.0 <small>(🔻 0.2)</small>|

 At first glance, it might seem curious that some games from the current BGG top 10 stay (more or less) put whilst others fall off.
 The reason for this is that both {{% game 161936 %}}Pandemic Legacy: Season 1{{% /game %}} and {{% game 174430 %}}Gloomhaven{{% /game %}} are considered to be both strategy and thematic games, two of the most popular categories, and so the model weighs them down twice.
 Instead, we see some of the top rated customisable, abstract and family games in this adjusted top 10.
-Download the full new ranking [here](ranking_debiased_game_type.csv).
+Again, you can download the full new ranking [here](ranking_debiased_game_type.csv).

 # Removing the bias towards cooperative games